By Robert Kale and Jock Purtle

 - Help train the new buyer to run your business

 How do you value my inventory?

 Inventory is required to run your business.
 It is customary to include a normal inventory level in the purchase price of a business that can sustain current revenues being generated by the business.
 Therefore everything over that amount is to be purchased by the buyer in addition to the business valuation.
 The following will generally happen when considering inventory:

 1) Prior to closing the sale, an inventory count is taken and the sale price is adjusted, up or down, from the amount included in the sale price.

 2) Inventory is valued at cost.
-If the inventory is significantly higher than the normal level a price over that level will be negotiated?
+If the inventory is significantly higher than the normal level, a price over that level will may be negotiated.

-3) A decision needs to be made whether the cost of the inventory be determined by using the original invoice, a percent of retail price, or a professional inventory firm.
+3) A decision needs to be made whether the cost of the inventory is to be determined by using the original invoice, a percent of retail price, or a professional inventory firm.

 4) Not all inventory is created equal.
-Aged, broken or obsolete inventory, will be determined if it is sellable and the price negotiated appropriately.
-This main comes as discounting a portion of the inventory but can also be seller financing a portion of the buyer paying for it only when it sells.
+Aged, broken or obsolete inventory will be determined if it is sellable and the price negotiated appropriately.
+This mainly comes about as discounting a portion of the inventory, but can also be the seller financing a portion and the buyer paying for it only when it sells.